openebs-archive/cstor-csi/README.md

 ### Snapshot And Clone CStor Volume using OpenEBS CStor CSI Driver

 #### Notes:
--  `VolumeSnapshotDataSource` feature gate needs to be enabled at kubelet and kube-apiserver
+-  `VolumeSnapshotDataSource` feature gate needs to be enabled at kubelet and kube-apiserver, from k8s version 1.17.0 onwards `VolumeSnapshotDataSource` feature enable by default

 #### Steps:
 1. Create snapshot class pointing to cstor csi driver: